B-BRAHIM433/Stage_DevSecOps_VF/README.md

 # 🔐 Security Vulnerability Scanning System

 A complete **Vulns detection solution** for automated vulnerability scanning with a modern dashboard, backend API, and CI/CD integration.
-The system scans GitHub repositories in real-time, aggregates vulnerabilities from multiple tools, and provides a rich web interface for managing and exporting results.
+The system scans GitHub repositories in real-time, aggregates vulnerabilities from **Trivy** and **Snyk**, and provides a web interface for managing and exporting results.

 ---